joshuabecker91/r_squared_pandas_yfinance/README.md

 R Squared Correlation Trading between two stocks where we identify correlatation between two stocks and then monitor the one year average ratio and the spread between the current ratio and the average ratio.
 Pandas dataframe is utilized from data retrieved from yfinance and then exported to a csv.

-Technologies used: Python, Pandas, sklearn, yfinance, csv
+Technologies used: Python, Pandas, numpy, pendulum, matplotlib, yfinance, csv

 Currently in development...